Winston-Lu/ESP8266-LED-Shelf/README.md

 **If you need help on any configuration, go to the discussions tab and ask there**

 ## Setting to 24hr layout (Optional)
-To switch to 24hr mode, you need to change a line in `./data/script.js` website file and on the first line, change it to `const enable24HR = true;`.
+To switch to 24hr mode, you need to change a line in `./data/config.js` file and on the first line of code, change it to `const enable24HR = true;`.
 This will allow for an extra column of spotlights if you added them.
-If you have a setup with a setup larger than >2x7, then you will need to code in the spotlight modification yourself.
-I didn't make this as modular as I would have liked as I wanted to avoid using frameworks like AngularJS ng-repeat since I'm not the best front-end designer.
+If you have a setup with a setup larger than >2x7, then you will need to configure it yourself, but it is as simple as changing 2 numbers in the `config.js` file.

 In the C++ code, comment out \_12_HR_CLOCK and uncomment \_24_HR_CLOCK in `Config.h`.
 Width and Height should automatically reconfigure to support this.
 If you wired everything exactly as I did (see image below), you don't need to make any more configuration changes in the C++ code.
 Otherwise, follow the steps below.